 This Simple Cell Phone Charger Circuit using 1.5V Battery is small and easy to carry and is good for charging phone when we are outside or traveling.

-It uses boost converter to make battery voltage go higher from 1.5V to 5V and which is needed for USB phone charging.
+Moreover, it uses a boost converter to increase the battery voltage from 1.5V to 5V, which is required for USB phone charging.

-This small and useful setup is best when no wall plug is nearby and it gives power to keep our phone working and ready to use.
+Also, this small and useful design is best when no wall plug is nearby and it gives power to keep our phone working and ready to use.